CD3/config-makover/README.md

 The makover.py script
 ---------------------

-If you don't have a Python interface to your application, you can still use config-makover.
+If you don't have a Python interface to your application, you can still use `config-makover`.
 A script named ``makover.py`` is included that can read a templated configuration file and write a rendered configuration file.